John Healey: Ukraine war

 Regarding the war in Ukraine, one of Healey's early actions was to direct officials to expedite military support to Ukraine, including the provision of additional artillery and 90 Brimstone missiles.
 Healey warned on 13 February 2025 that there can be no negotiation "about Ukraine without Ukraine" after United States President Donald Trump and Vladimir Putin agreed to begin talks to end the war.

+Other issues

 In October 2024, Healey condemned Chinese military exercises near Taiwan.
 In July 2025, Healey said that the UK was prepared to "fight together" with Australia to defend Taiwan from China if necessary.